RobJohnston/MasterPages/README.md

 ## TODO

+- [ ] Fix Web Usability theme's splash page (uses different theme css files).
+All splash pages have an incorrect 'lang="en"' on all sections.
 - [ ] Maybe put more of the Canada.ca theme's footer links into a sitemap (in case they change, it would be an easier fix)?
-- [ ] Show SubSite user control when appropriate to do so (not for the Canada.ca theme).
+- [ ] Show SubSite user control when appropriate to do so (only for the GC Intranet theme).
 - [ ] Search the code for "TODO" and "REVIEW" to see what items are outstanding.
 - [ ] It would be great if the *-SectionMenu.master page could be merged into the regular master page and the menu visibility controlled per page and/or directory.
 - [ ] There may be more properties to add to BasePage (e.g., for metadata).
 See http://dublincore.org/documents/dcmi-terms/.